 After correct compaction of your sub-grade is achieved do not let the concrete truck drive onto the area being poured.
-Most Mixer trucks fully loaded weighs approximately 80,000 lb, this will turn a uniform compacted subgrade in a non-uniform compacted subgrade real fast.
-I have seen pictures of 200 foot of sidewalk crack right down the middle for 200 feet because the concrete driver rolled and poured with one set of tires inside the concrete form.
+Most Mixer trucks fully loaded weighs approximately 80,000 lb; this will turn a uniform compacted subgrade into a non-uniform compacted subgrade real fast.
+I have seen pictures of a 200 foot sidewalk crack right down the middle for 200 feet because the concrete driver rolled and poured with one set of tires inside the concrete form.

 Manual or mechanical compactors can be rented from most rental supply stores.

 A 2”- 6” Diameter Piece of PVC strategically located prior to the pour under a Sidewalks or Driveway slab will allow for new Sprinkler Lines, Cables, Low voltage lighting wire, etc. in the future.
 Advanced planning can save you a lot of work in the future.

 If there is any plumbing involved with the slab, consider it in the concrete slab design.
 The same goes for any electrical conduit supplied to the slab.
 Failure to prepare for utilities means the concrete slab will need to be trenched and patched later.
 Make sure to glue all joints, to ensure that plumbing pipes or electrical conduit doesn’t get dislodged during the pour.

 (If you never get ask this question, you have done well – Question “You just poured that why are you digging it back up?)